blockai-unofficial/openpublish-state-engine/README.md

 ## preorder operation

-there's an issue with people front-running registration operations
+there's an issue with people front-running registration operations that we've known about for some time

-we'll have to make a preoreder operation that works similar to namecoin and blockstore
+we'll have to eventually make a preoreder operation that works similar to namecoin and blockstore

 blind the sha1 that you're wanting to register, embed that, then wait 3 confirmations before you register